Hum (band)

-Hum is an American alternative rock band from Champaign, Illinois, United States.
+Hum is an American alternative rock band from Champaign, Illinois.
 They are best known for their 1995 radio hit "Stars".
 After initially disbanding in 2000, Hum was largely inactive (save for sporadic performances) until reuniting in 2015 for a series of short tours.
 On June 23, 2020, the band announced and released Inlet, their first album of new material in over twenty-two years.

 History

 Founding and early recordings

-The initial line-up of the band formed in 1989, with guitarist Andy Switzky, guitarist Matt Talbott, bass guitarist Akis Boyatzis and drummer Jeff Kropp.
+The initial lineup of the band formed in 1989, with guitarist Andy Switzky, guitarist Matt Talbott, bass guitarist Akis Boyatzis and drummer Jeff Kropp.
 Talbott and Switzky met at a cafe named Treno's, in Urbana, Illinois, where Switzky worked.
 Discussions about music led to the two forming the nucleus of Hum.
 Talbott had previously played in the local group We Ate Plato and was presently a member of Honcho Overload; Switzky had performed in the semi-serious live band Obvious Man and had studio experience with Designer Mustard Gas.

 The group performed at Akis' basement for their initial months.
 At the suggestion of Rick Valentin of Poster Children, the band chose the name Hum (over contenders like Grendel's Arm, Pod, and Feedbag), an intentional vague description of their sound and went through a second drummer before overhearing Bryan St. Pere playing along to a Rush record out of his apartment window and recruiting him.

-This line-up was not to last long, though, as Boyatzis left home for Greece in 1990.
+This lineup was not to last long, though, as Boyatzis left home for Greece in 1990.
 Local musician Joe Futrelle, who played with Switzky in Designer Mustard Gas joined briefly, before leaving for more serious musical pursuits and was replaced by Rod van Huis, later of Steakdaddy Six.
-Due to personal reasons, he amicably left the band and went on to perform in the Great Crusades.
+For personal reasons, he amicably left the band and went on to perform in the Great Crusades.
 With the addition of Balthazar "Baltie" de Lay, of the band Mother (later Menthol), the band recorded their first demo in famed engineer Steve Albini's basement in Chicago.